-The traditional approach is to dose anti-foam into the process on a continual basis.
+The traditional approach is to dose antifoam into the process continually.
 This dose rate is typically set to cope with foam during the plant’s peak demand.
-However on average this is far too high and in some systems there is little or no foam generation for most of the time.
-Alternatively the addition of chemicals is often done randomly, in far too large quantities and too late.
-This reactive approach results is very limited control and understanding of the entire process.
+However, on average, this is far too high, and in some systems, there is little or no foam generation for most of the time.
+Alternatively, the addition of chemicals is often done randomly, in far too large quantities and too late.
+This reactive approach results in very limited control and understanding of the entire process.